Admission and Financial Aid at Teachers College

 - Supplemental Application Requirements: Some programs require additional application materials.
 For more information, visit www.tc.edu/programs.

 International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree to be eligible for admission to Teachers College.

-- Course Evaluation: If an applicant’s credentials are from an institution outside of the United States and Canada that is not a regionally accredited institution as recognized by the U.S. Department of Education, the Office of Admission requires an official course-by-course evaluation of all post-secondary credentials (undergraduate and graduate, if applicable).
-It is the applicant's responsibility to provide the necessary paperwork and payment to an approved evaluation service, and to request that an official copy of the report be sent to the Office of Admission.
+- Course Evaluation: If an applicant’s credentials are from an institution outside of the United States that is not a regionally accredited institution as recognized by the U.S. Department of Education, the Office of Admission requires an official course-by-course evaluation of all post-secondary credentials (undergraduate and graduate, if applicable).
+It is the applicant's responsibility to provide the necessary paperwork and payment to an approved evaluation service, and to request that an official copy of the report be sent to the Teachers College Office of Admission.
 The completed evaluation must be received by the admission deadline.
-Evaluations will be reviewed by Teachers College administrators and the determination of degree equivalency to U.S. degrees is at the discretion of Teachers College.
-For more information, visit www.tc.columbia.edu/admissions/admission/international-students/.
+Evaluations will be reviewed by Teachers College administrators.
+The determination of degree equivalency to U.S. degrees is at the discretion of Teachers College.
+For more information and a list of approved evaluation agencies, visit www.tc.columbia.edu/admissions/admission/international-students.

 - English Proficiency: Students who have earned a baccalaureate degree or its equivalent from a college or university where English is not the sole official language of instruction must take an exam to establish English language proficiency.
 Refer to the “English Proficiency Tests” section above for more information.

 - Visa Information: Documents necessary to obtain a student visa (I-20 or DS-2019) should be sent to the Office of International Services only after an applicant has been officially admitted to Teachers College.
 Applicants should not submit bank statements or other proof of funds with application materials.